adammurdoch/build-builder/README.md

 The `--java` option includes some Java libraries in an Android build.
 Default is false.

+The `--builds` option specifies the number of builds to generate.
+Set to greater than 1 to generate a composite build.
+Default is 1.

 The `--http-repo` option generates an additional build that produces an HTTP repository that provides external libraries.
 This repository and its classes are referenced by the generated build.
 Use `gradle -p repo run` to build and start the HTTP server and libraries.

 #### Add source files to an existing build